Elv13/libringqt/README.md

 Both DBus and "qtwrapper" modes are currently officially supported.
 REST would eventually be nice and a msgpack mode would also be interesting for sandboxing.

+### LibRingQtQuick.Builder

+Creating some objects require a non-trivial amount of imperative code.
+The bulder objects turn this imperative transaction into a declarative object.

+They can be committed or canceled.
+All relevant steps and choices are turned into properties.

+### LibRingQtQuick.Locker

+To mitigate the memory management mess mentionned below, some resource use shared pointers even if QtQuick is unstable when they are used.
+To mitigate this, the Locker objects track the workflow objects lifecycle internally so it becomes safe to use QtQuick with objects that don't follow the traditional object tree to manage their memory.

+### LibRingQtQuick.Filter

+Proxy models with QtQuick bindings.
+The allow to get the "right data" without imperative JavaScript.

 ## History

 This library has been created to split the logic and GUI code of SFLPhone-KDE,